ivoyager/asset_downloads/README.md

 # asset_downloads
 As of v0.0.18, the ivoyager_core editor plugin will offer to download and update assets on its own to match its current version (release or non-release).
 I.e., you don't need to be here.

 For manual asset management, downloads can be found [here](https://github.com/ivoyager/asset_downloads/releases).
 Release assets always have tag similar to "v0.0.18".
-Development (non-release) assets always have a date tag: e.g., "2024-03-15".
+Development (non-release) assets have appended ".dev.\<date\>" (e.g., "v0.0.19.dev.20240906").

 Current:
+* v0.0.19.dev.20240906 (current development assets for ivoyager_core _master_ branch)
 * v0.0.18 (release assets for ivoyager_core v0.0.18)

 Obsolete: